10 Best Circular Saws of 2022 – Top Picks & Reviews

 For anyone on a tighter budget, the SKIL 5280-01 Circular Saw is a fantastic second choice.
 While not as precise in its cuts as many other saws we reviewed, it still does a fantastic job of ripping and cutting boards to length.

-Thank you for taking the time to read our guide to the best circular saws in 2020!
+Thank you for taking the time to read our guide to the best circular saws of the year!
 Armed with your newfound knowledge of what makes for a great circular saw, you’re now fully prepared to choose the perfect circular saw for your home workshop.

 - 1 A Quick Comparison of Our Favorites: